 The existence of many religious claims does not cancel revelation.
-It creates the need for judgment.
-Human beings compare testimonies in every serious domain of life — history, science, law, medicine — and the existence of conflicting accounts does not lead to the conclusion that no account can be true.
+It creates the need for judgement.
+Human beings compare testimonies in every serious domain of life (history, science, law, medicine) and the existence of conflicting accounts does not lead to the conclusion that no account can be true.
 Competing religious claims deserve the same seriousness rather than a lazy retreat into “they all say different things, so none can be true.”

 Establish the criteria before examining the candidates

-The most important methodological point is this: the criteria for evaluating revelation must be established before examining any specific tradition, not derived from whichever tradition one happens to find appealing.
+The most important methodological point is this: the criteria for evaluating revelation must be established before examining any specific tradition, rather than derived from whichever tradition one happens to find appealing.
 Otherwise the evaluation is circular.

 What would authentic revelation from the Creator of the universe look like?
-It would be consistent with sound reason about God — preserving divine unity, transcendence, sovereignty, and moral perfection.
+It would be consistent with sound reason about God: preserving divine unity, transcendence, sovereignty, and moral perfection.
 It would have public, examinable form rather than being restricted to private experience.
-It would be addressed universally to humanity, not limited to one ethnicity or historical period.
+It would be addressed universally to humanity rather than being limited to one ethnicity or historical period.
 It would exhibit internal coherence across its theology, ethics, and account of human nature.
-It would be historically stable — preserved in a form that can be examined rather than transmitted through layers of reconstruction.
-And it would be morally serious — confronting human failure honestly rather than accommodating it.
+It would be historically stable, preserved in a form that can be examined rather than transmitted through layers of reconstruction.
+It would be morally serious, confronting human failure honestly rather than accommodating it.

 Testing divine unity and consistency

-Islam’s central claim — Tawhid, the absolute unity and uniqueness of God — is philosophically clear, internally consistent, and resistant to the anthropomorphism that tends to compromise competing accounts.
-It is not a late theological development produced by councils and controversy.
+Islam’s central claim, tawḥīd (the absolute unity and uniqueness of God), is philosophically clear, internally consistent, and resistant to the anthropomorphism that tends to compromise competing accounts.
 It is the centre from which every other Islamic claim radiates.

 Testing preservation and public form

-This does not prove that the Quran is divine.
-It does establish that the Quran’s claim to preservation is the most strongly supported of the major revelation claims — a relevant criterion when evaluating which tradition has the most credible case for having transmitted an original message intact.
+The observation does not prove that the Quran is divine.
+The observation does establish that the Quran’s claim to preservation is the most strongly supported of the major revelation claims, a relevant criterion when evaluating which tradition has the most credible case for having transmitted an original message intact.

 Testing universality of address